firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 For example, this class manages how to flash FPGAs with bitstreams, how to copy back results, and how to check if a simulation is running.
 By default, deploy platform classes can be found in :gh-file-ref:`deploy/runtools/run_farm_deploy_managers.py`.
 However, you can specify your own custom run farm classes by adding your python file to the ``PYTHONPATH``.
-There are default deploy managers / platforms that correspond to AWS EC2 F1 FPGAs, Vitis FPGAs, and Xilinx U250 FPGAs, ``EC2InstanceDeployManager``, ``VitisInstanceDeployManager``, ``XilinxAU250InstanceDeployManager``, respectively.
+There are default deploy managers / platforms that correspond to AWS EC2 F1 FPGAs, Vitis FPGAs, and Xilinx Alveo U250 FPGAs, ``EC2InstanceDeployManager``, ``VitisInstanceDeployManager``, ``XilinxAlveoU250InstanceDeployManager``, respectively.
 For example, to use the ``EC2InstanceDeployManager`` deploy platform class, you would write ``default_platform: EC2InstanceDeployManager``.

 ``default_simulation_dir``